attila-lendvai/maru/README.md

 ## Meta

-This document aims to present an overview of Maru.
-There are various documents in the [`doc/`](doc/) directory that discuss some topics in more detail.
+This document aims to present an overview of Maru at its latest developmental stage.
+There are various documents in the [`doc/`](doc/) directory that discuss some topics in further detail.

+In the earlier developmental stages (i.e. in the other git branches) this file contains notes about that specific stage.

 ## How